Meji3011/Meji3011/README.md

 ` Frontend Developer `

 - 👀 I’m interested in the challenge of turning beautiful concepts into reality
 - 🌱 I’m currently learning more libraries to use in React and Next.js projects.
-I'm also creating my own component library during this process.
+Always on the leet code grind.
 - 📫 You can reach me at: tangguangran@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've traveled to Antarctica in 2019!